 The full recipe with measurements is in the recipe card below.

-Step 2: Add the COLD butter and pulse until the flour mixture becomes crumbly, about 10-15 pulses.
+Step 1: Combine flour, powdered sugar, and salt in a food processor for a few seconds.
+Add the COLD butter and pulse (do not run) until the flour mixture becomes crumbly, about 15-20 pulses.

-Step 3: Then, add the egg and vanilla extract and pulse until the dough starts clumping together, about 10-15 seconds.
+Step 2: Add the eggs and vanilla extract and process on low for 10-15 seconds until the dough starts clumping.

-Step 4: Turn dough onto a lightly floured surface and form it into a ball.
-Flatten the ball with your hands to form a thick disc.
-Wrap with plastic wrap and refrigerate for 30 minutes.
+Step 3: Turn dough onto a lightly floured surface and use clean hands to form it into a ball.
+Flatten the ball to form a thick disc.
+Wrap it with plastic wrap and refrigerate for 30 minutes.

-Step 6: With a sharp knife, trim the edges of the pastry to fit the pan.
+Step 5: Gently press the rolled-out dough into the tart pan with a removable bottom.
+Then, use a sharp knife to trim the edges of the pastry to fit the pan.

-Step 7: Toss the apple slices in a large bowl with lemon juice, vanilla extract, brown sugar, and ground cinnamon.
+Step 1: Preheat the oven to 350℉ (177℃).
+Core and thinly slice the apples and toss them in a large bowl with lemon juice, vanilla extract, brown sugar, and ground cinnamon.

-Step 8: Arrange the apple slices in groups and set them into the crust.
+Step 2: Arrange the apple slices into groups in the pastry crust.

-Step 9: Then, combine the brown sugar, cinnamon, flour, and melted butter in a small bowl.
-Sprinkle the crumb topping around the outside of the tart.
+Step 3: Use a fork to combine the brown sugar, cinnamon, flour, and melted butter in a small bowl.
+Sprinkle the crumb topping around the edges of the tart to create a crumble border.

 Expert Tips